 Mesothelioma Prognosis Overview

-There are many options to improve a patient’s prognosis, including aggressive surgeries, multimodal treatments, and promising new therapies.
-Many patients who were initially given a poor prognosis have beat it, and gone on to live several more years with their diagnosis.
+There are many options to improve a patient’s prognosis, including aggressive surgeries, multimodal treatments and promising new therapies.
+Many patients who were initially given a poor prognosis have beat mesothelioma, and gone on to live several more years with their diagnosis.

 It’s important for patients to have a good understanding of what to expect after they’ve been diagnosed with mesothelioma.

 Here’s what patients should know about a mesothelioma prognosis:

 - General prognosis for mesothelioma patients is poor, with a life expectancy of only 12-21 months

 - A prognosis is a likely estimate, not a fact